Sudhakar-Mirjeli/restful-api-development-challenge/README.md

 ## Authentication
 The API uses JSON Web Tokens (JWT) for authentication.
 It employs a token-based authentication system for securing endpoints and authorizing access to protected resources.

 ## Database
-This project utilizes MongoDB, a NoSQL database, for data storage.
-MongoDB provides flexibility and scalability, making it suitable for handling diverse data types and scaling as the application grows.
+This project utilizes MongoDB Cluster for cloud-based storage.MongoDB provides flexibility and scalability.

+- **Database Type**: NoSQL
+- **Database Provider**: MongoDB Atlas
+- **Storage Cloud**: MongoDB Cluster

+### Configuration
+If you wish to replicate the database setup locally or in another environment, ensure to:

+- Set up a MongoDB Atlas Cluster.
+- Configure the connection string in the application's environment variables or configuration files.

 ## Installation
 To run the project locally: